 - I do not have any other files for Minecraft stuff (i.e. Creeper head, sword, pickaxe, etc).

 Update October 2012: Check out this cool video tutorial on printing your own DIY Minecraft heads using this file!

 Update October 2013: Man, this page just keeps on trucking.
-If you’re finding it’s just too hard to figure out how to print these out, or if you want something besides the basic Steve head, I encourage you to purchase a head directly from Jinx.
+If you’re finding it’s just too hard to figure out how to print these out, or if you want something besides the basic Steve head, I encourage you to just purchase a pre-made head directly from Amazon.
 By the time you get done paying for the box and printing, you’re not saving that much money making them yourself.
 How much is your time worth?